deborahkudaru/web3-test-ques3/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-FOR THE WEB3 TEST, TO RUN THIS CODE, FIRST RUN 👇👇👇N
+FOR THE WEB3 TEST, TO RUN THIS CODE, FIRST RUN 👇👇👇 npm install ---- this will install all the dependencies npm run dev ------to run the local server